 Environment The Lost Galaxies By the latest estimate, the observable universe contains 200 billion galaxies.
 Astronomers wonder: Why so few?
-By James E. Geach Graphic by James E. Geach and Rob Crain I have always been startled and fascinated by the sandlike abundance of galaxies sprinkled across the night sky.
+By James E. Geach THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Graphic by James E. Geach and Rob Crain I have always been startled and fascinated by the sandlike abundance of galaxies sprinkled across the night sky.
 The most sensitive optical image ever made by human beings, the Hubble Ultra Deep Field, captures some 10,000 galaxies in an area about 1/100th the size of the full moon.
 Scaled up to the whole sky, such a density implies a total of 200 billion or so galaxies.
 And those are just the most luminous ones; the true number is probably much larger.
 How did all those galaxies come to be?
 This question inspired me to become an astronomer and has been the focus of my research career.
 Over the years my naive way of looking at galaxies has changed.
 To judge by their sheer numbers, nature appears to be quite good at producing galaxies.
 Not so.
 If you add up all the visible matter in galaxies today, you get only about a tenth of the total endowment created by the big bang.
 Where is the rest, and why did it not end up in galaxies?
 These are two of the biggest puzzles in astronomy today.
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2013 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Buy Digital Issue $7.99 Add To Cart Print + DigitalAll Access $99.99 Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.